rathinaraja/DeepCluster/README.md

 # What is DeepCluster++?
 Modern computer vision projects, across research and industry, often rely on supervised learning, which in turn demands well-curated, diverse training data.
-To efficiently gather representative samples from large image collections, we introduce DeepCluster++, a semi-automated dataset curation framework with three stages: (1) extract feature embeddings for all images using a domain-appropriate encoder (e.g., an autoencoder or a pre-trained backbone) or suitable pretrained encoder; (2) cluster the embeddings (e.g., with k-means) to group visually similar items and then apply equal-frequency sampling within clusters to capture diverse patterns for each class; and (3) have subject-matter experts review the selected samples to confirm label quality.
+To efficiently gather representative samples from large image collections, we introduce DeepCluster++, a semi-automated dataset curation framework with three stages:

+1. extract feature embeddings for all images using a domain-specific encoder (e.g., an autoencoder or a pre-trained backbone) or suitable pretrained encoder;
+2. cluster the embeddings (e.g., with k-means) to group visually similar items and then apply equal-frequency sampling within clusters to capture diverse patterns for each class; and
+3. have subject-matter experts review the selected samples to confirm label quality.

 By tuning a small set of parameters, DeepCluster++ lets practitioners balance the number of samples and the level of diversity, substantially reducing manual effort while yielding high-quality training data for robust models.

-# Typical Workflow (at a glance)
+# Typical Workflow - A glance
 This example demonstrates how to use DeepCluster++ to curate a diverse training set from tiles extracted out of whole-slide images (WSIs) in pathology.
 1. Select WSIs that are representative of your cohort (e.g., cases spanning different tissue types).
 2. Extract tiles (e.g., 256×256 pixels) from each WSI.